 The claim is easily proved on compact sets by using local $L^2$-elliptic estimates and Sobolev embedding, along with \eqref{first estimates lb}, so we go on proving it on the ends of $M$.
-Recall that $|\A_M|=O(r^{-2})$ for $r$ large and that on each end $M_k$ it holds the expression \eqref{laplacian on Mk} for $\Delta_M$, namely
+Recall that $|\A_M|=O(r^{-2})$ for $r$ large and that on each end $M_k$ the expression \eqref{laplacian on Mk} for $\Delta_M$ holds, namely

 where $\xi$ are the Euclidean coordinates mapped on the surface via the chart $\varphi_k$ and